Timeline Convergence: When Multiple Futures Collapse Into One Present

 Probability Before It Becomes Reality

-Convergence is the result of that collapse — the moment when probability becomes history.
+Convergence is the result of this collapse, the moment when probability becomes history.

 Signs That Convergence Is Occurring